danielealbano/cachegrand/docs/performance-tips.md

 ### Fast Fixed Memory Allocator

-When the hugepages are enable it's possible to use the Fast Fixed Memory Allocator (FFMA) which is capable of providing a ~10% boost, in some cases even more, to cachegrand thanks to the advanced techniques put in place to allocate and free memory of specific fixed sizes.
+Fast Fixed Memory Allocator (FFMA) is capable of providing a very fast memory allocation and deallocation of fixed size blocks, this is used by cachegrand to allocate and free the memory for the items and the keys.

-### Executable running from hugepages

-cachegrand can also leverage the hugepages to run its own code from them, this dramatically reduces the TLB cache misses and provides up to a 5% speed bump.
+It's enabled by default and it's extremely fast, it's much faster than the glibc memory allocator and tcmalloc and faster in almost all cases than jemalloc and mimalloc, especially when the thread count goes up.

 ## Network Settings